Skip to main content

 Todd County, MinnesotaEutrophic

 Little Sauk Lake pulls a D on the LakeGrade rubric — phosphorus loading and limited clarity hold it below the Minnesota average.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 Little Sauk Lake reaches 29 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 Little Sauk Lake covers 277 acres alongside 4.0 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Little Sauk Lake ranks 16 of 17 in Todd County — at the lower end of the locally monitored distribution.